projectatomic/atomic-site/source/blog/2017-06-09-using-kubeadm-with-cri-o.html.md

   kubeadm join --token 6b7a29.95a2995f65e1d3c9 192.168.122.34:6443
 ```

-> do not follow `kubeadm` commands in the output above as we're going to use some custom flags to make `kubeadm` works nicely with CRI-O
+_Do not follow `kubeadm` commands in the output above as we're going to use some custom flags to make `kubeadm` works nicely with CRI-O_

 Make a record of the `kubeadm join` token that `kubeadm init` outputs.
 You will need this in a moment when setting up the nodes.